jeffrey-over/jeffrey-over.github.io/_posts/2020-06-01-Selligent-system-tables.md

 |*Probes*| Table containing custom reportable links. |
 |*Incidents*| Table tracking all incidents with relevant information.|

 This overview is a selection from the system tables.
-The Selligent backbone data model consists of more tables than those listed above.
-These tables form the heart of Selligent.
+The Marigold Engage backbone data model consists of more tables than those listed above.
+These tables form the heart of Marigold Engage.
 So always be careful when approaching these tables!
 Create processes that do not affect the performance of the system.